kachroolab/kachroolab/classes/BIOL461_winter_2019.md

 **QUIZ 2 - 5th April, 2019 (35 minutes in the begining of the lecture)**

 ### **GROUP PRESENTATIONS**
 Here is a list of group presentations dates for a research article.
-The research article will be provided to you atleast a week before the presentation.
+The research article will be provided to you at least a week before the presentation.
 Each presentation will cover ~35 minutes of the lecture.

 **Group 1 & Group 2 - 25th January, 2019 (35 minutes each instead of a lecture)**